 Here’s what I mean: most of us start out enthusiastically for a few days on a new diet.
 But reality sets in and we end up burning out because it’s too complicated or impractical.
 I think you’ll find the Renegade Diet gets much easier with time and works for those of us with lives outside of the gym.

-I’d highly recommend you check this e-book out–just click here if you are interested in buying it or learning more about it.
+I’d highly recommend you check the Renegade Diet out–just click here if you are interested in buying it or learning more about it.
 I’ve used this kind of diet personally and had excellent results–around 17 lb. of fat loss with no loss in strength.
 Please use my links if this review has helped you.
 You’ll be supporting and honest voice in the fitness industry.

 One final note: I’d encourage you to remember the “90% rule” when you read this e-book.
 Here’s the rule: 90% compliance with a diet is usually enough to get the desired results.
 In other words, you may not be able to follow every single recommendation Ferruggia makes.
 But as long as you are following the general guidelines you’ll see results.
 Here’s a personal example: I usually take a break from this diet on Saturday or Sunday.
 My wife and I have pancakes for breakfast (which is the exact opposite of what Ferruggia would recommend).
 But this hasn’t negatively affected my body fat levels at all because I follow the diet the rest of the time.